Michel-Dimitri Calvocoressi: Career and later life

 Calvocoressi paused music criticism at the onset of World War I in 1914, but found himself unable to serve the French due to his Greek ancestry.
 Later that year he moved to London and served as a cryptographer.
 He spent the rest of his life in England; he was naturalized and married Ethel Grey, a British citizen who was the dedicatee of many of his future books.
 These later studies were all in English, and their subjects included Koechlin (1923), music criticism (1923), musical taste (1925), recollections of his musical experiences (1933), Debussy (1944) as well on two studies each on Russian music (1936 & 1944) and Mussorgsky specifically (1946 & 1956).
-Although he continued music criticism in London from 1921 onwards, Abraham remarked that "he never enjoyed the influence and authority in London that he had exercised in Paris".
+Emerson and Oldani remarked that these two Mussorgsky biographies have remained standard reference works on the composer.
+Although he continued music criticism in London from 1921 onwards, Abraham noted that "he never enjoyed the influence and authority in London that he had exercised in Paris".
 Calvocoressi became well acquainted with "many distinguished Englishmen", including the author Arnold Bennett and the composer Ralph Vaughan Williams.
 He died in London on 1 February 1944.